The following ordinances are those passed by the trustees, presented in summary language and in chronological order.

 [Sec.
-10] Describes the duties of the police constable, which includes the duty "to attend all fires within the limits of said town."
+10] Describes the duties of the police constable, which include the duty "to attend all fires within the limits of said town."

 [Sec.
-11] Describes the duties and the powers of the trustees, which includes the power "to arrest all dissolute and riotous persons."
+11] Describes the duties and the powers of the trustees, which include the power "to arrest all dissolute and riotous persons."

 [Sec.
 12] Defines the duties of the town assessor.